westerndigitalcorporation/zonedstorage.io/docs/faq/faq.md

 * A zone reset operation: the write pointer position of the target zone(s) is reset to the start of the zone.
-* A zone finish operation: the write pointer position of the target zone(s) is changed an invalid value with the zone condition cnahed to FULL.
+* A zone finish operation: the write pointer position of the target zone(s) is changed to an invalid value with the zone condition changed to FULL.
 * A device low level format operation: the write pointer of all zones is reset.

 No other command, operation or user action can change the position of a zone